|Package name||DNS Server|

 Logging and notification

-The DNS Server has its own logging that you find in the application.
+The DNS Server has its logging that you find in the application.

 Stop and run

 You can both stop and start the DNS Server service from the Package Center.
 Look it up among the installed packages.
-Please select it and when Package Center opens its page, change its status with the arrow next to the button.
+Please select it and change its status when Package Center opens its page with the arrow next to the button.

 You can also stop the DNS Server service via SSH.